Venkitesh V. P.

-Venkitesh V. P. is an Indian actor and television personality known for his work in Malayalam cinema and television.
+Venkitesh V.P. (also known as Venki) is an Indian actor and television personality known for his work in Malayalam cinema and television.
 He gained recognition as a contestant on the reality show Nayika Nayakan and has appeared in multiple Malayalam films, including his Telugu film debut Kingdom.

 Early life

 Venkitesh was born on August 9, 1993, to Pichumani, a Malayali-Tamil Brahmin, and Tharakumari, a Malayali Nair housewife, in Westfort Sreevaraham, Thiruvananthapuram, Kerala, adjacent to the Sri Padmanabha Swami temple.

 Career

 Television

 Venkitesh rose to prominence as a contestant in the Malayalam reality show Nayika Nayakan (2018) aired on Mazhavil Manorama, where he was noted for his comedic skills.

 He later appeared as a co-host on Udan Panam season 5 on Mazhavil Manorama.

 Film

 Venkitesh began his acting career with small roles in Malayalam films such as Velipadinte Pusthakam (2017), Odiyan (2018), and Thattumpurath Achuthan (2018).

 He played one of the leads in Stand Up (2019).
 In 2021, he appeared in supporting roles in The Priest and Kho-Kho.

 In 2023, he appeared in Lovefully Yours Veda.

 He made his Telugu debut in 2025 with the film Kingdom playing the antagonist.